 Civil society traditions

-Since gaining independence in 1960, the Central African Republic has experienced a series of crises and conflicts, violence and instability.
-Attempted and successful coups d’état have followed one another.
-The presence of rebels has become a ubiquitous phenomenon in many parts of the country.
-Since its re-election in December 2020 and during the period under review, President Touadéra has attempted to reconquer territories under rebel control, mainly with the help of mercenaries from the Wagner Group.
-The level of violence has been considerably high on both sides.
-The rebel movements and national forces backed by international allies have been accused by several institutions, including the United Nations, of committing serious human rights abuses against civilians.
-According to the UNHCR, there were 744,000 CAR refugees in November 2022 in neighboring Cameroon, Chad, the Democratic Republic of the Congo and the Republic of the Congo, with smaller numbers in Sudan and South Sudan.
-In addition, 509,000 people currently live as internally displaced persons.
+Since gaining independence in 1960, the Central African Republic has experienced a series of crises and conflicts, with considerable violence and instability.
+Attempted and successful coups d’état have occurred repeatedly, and the presence of rebels has become a widespread phenomenon in many parts of the country.
+Since his re-election in December 2020 and during the review period, President Touadéra has managed to recapture territories previously under rebel control, mainly with help from Wagner Group mercenaries.
+The level of violence has remained very high, and both rebel movements and the national forces, backed by international allies, have been accused by several institutions, including the United Nations, of committing serious human rights abuses against the population.
+After some initial battlefield successes, followed by an overall decrease in fighting intensity – a conclusion supported by data from the Uppsala Conflict Data Program (UCDP) – the Armed Conflict Location and Event Data (ACLED) reports the situation to be consistently “turbulent” as of December 2024, turbulent being the third-most-severe category.
+However, conflict again slightly increased in intensity in 2024.
+It is hard to predict whether these trends are the first signs of a resurgence of civil war.

 Conflict intensity